ciarandeg/AudioRegions/README.md

 # Audio Regions
-AudioRegions is an soundtracking mod prototype created for *Crypts & Creepers*.
+AudioRegions is a soundtracking mod prototype created for *Crypts & Creepers*.
 It blocks all of Minecraft's vanilla music, and replaces it with a customizable region-based soundtrack.
 NOTE: You probably shouldn't actually use this mod; it's fairly fully-featured, but it's a prototype with several major bugs that will not be fixed.
 I'm currently working on the production version, SoundBounds,